rest-for-physics/framework/CONTRIBUTING.md

-## Contributing changes to the repository with Git (WP)
+## Contributing changes to the repository with Git

-The Git system is an efficient way to track changes to the code in the repository if used smartly.
+The Git system is an efficient way to track changes to the code in the repository `if used smartly`.

-The history of the code repository will be digested into commits.
+The history of the code repository will be digested into `commits`.
 Being a commit a minimum change to the code of the repository.
 Usually involving no more than 2-3 files.

-The code can be independently developed into branches where we add commits.
-The main branch or master branch is the branch where we should finally merge the definitive changes of any development branch.
+The code can be independently developed into `branches` where we add `commits`.
+The main branch or `master branch` is the branch where we should finally merge the definitive changes of any `development branch`.

-Please, refer to the [Git website](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) for details on basic git usage.
+You may refer to the [Git website](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) for details on basic git usage.

 ### Using branches in REST repository